Arsenal-of-Engineering/tba-api-example/README.md

 # tba-api-example
 Example of how to use The Blue Alliance API to get match information.

-It returns a list of upcoming matches for a specified team and event greater than the specified timestamp.
+`tba.py`: It returns a list of upcoming matches for a specified team and event greater than the specified timestamp.

+`team_performance.py`: For a given event, summarizes average game performance for a team.

 ## How to run
 1. Clone this repository: [general instructions here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).